 By this time, the colony will be at around its peak, with thousands of worker wasps already out of the nest.
 At some point, there will no longer be any wasp larvae - or insufficient larvae to actually feed the adult wasps with their sugary secretions.

-The photos taken by Deidre will be from a colony coming to
+The photos taken by Deidre are from a colony coming to

 the end of its life.
 At this stage, bits of hanging nest may begin to disintegrate and fall off, revealing the wonderful intricate egg cell chambers inside.